stadiamaps/vue-matomo/README.md

   // Set this to include crossorigin attribute on the matomo script import
   // Default: undefined, possible values : 'anonymous', 'use-credentials'
   crossOrigin: undefined,

+  // Set an optional function that is called when Matomo fails to load.
+  onLoadError: undefined,
 });

 // Now you can access piwik api in components through